ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 The null transform is identified by the value "null" {{iana-transforms}}.

-Use of this transform is NOT RECOMMENDED if the scramble transform can be deployed.
+Use of this transform is NOT RECOMMENDED if the scramble transform is supported by both the client and the proxy.
+Implementations MAY choose to not implement or support the "null" transform, depending on the use cases and privacy requirements of the deployment.

 ## The scramble transform {#scramble-transform}